 "Sure," said Harry.
 "But I want to wait for the brooms.
 Ron said he'd send them today."

 "Okay.
 Then let's just be lazy.
 That suits me too."

 Winky finished her clattering and showed them where she had stored the day's meals.
 Kreacher came back into the kitchen after a few minutes, and the elves disappeared with two loud pops.

 The newlyweds were again alone in the cottage.
-"Let's go outside," Harry said.
-"I want to visit Dobby."
+"Let's go visit Dobby," Harry said.

 They went out back and stood next to the grave; it was well-tended, and a bed of flowers had been planted around it by Bill and Fleur.
 They stood by it with the morning breeze whipping Ginny's hair around her face, until they heard pops from the cottage.

 "The brooms," Harry said.
 He grabbed her hand and they ran inside.
 The two Ions were leaning against the wall just inside the door.
 Harry picked his up and ran his hand over the handle, then down the shaft and around the twigs.
 He held it up, balancing it on one finger, then mounted it and bent low, as though he was flying across the sky.